BitcoinDesign/Guide/guide/designing-products/user-research-resources.md

 ###### [Project Horizon](https://youtu.be/oZkBU5H2WjY)

-*Jamaal shared his findings from Project Horizon, which was an investigation into how people use (or don't use) Bitcoin Core Wallet and what needs are unmet by a variety of users.
-The project employed both qualitative interviews along with surveys to understand a variety of user needs and approaches to using Bitcoin.
-We then had a good discussion about what the future of the Bitcoin Core Wallet might be.*
+*An investigation into how people use (or don't use) the Bitcoin Core Wallet and what needs are unmet by a variety of users.
+The project employed both qualitative interviews along with surveys to understand a variety of user needs and approaches to using Bitcoin.*

 Video presentation in May 2021 by Jamaal Montasser.